Layercraft/Infos/README.md

 - [Stateless](https://en.wikipedia.org/wiki/Service_statelessness_principle)

 ### Microservices trade-offs
-Unfortunatly, the default Minecraft server is not a microservice.
-It is a monolithic application.
-Exactly the same as the minecraft client.
-So, we have to deviate a bit from the concept of microservices.
-And so we need to look to SOA (service-oriented architecture) for a lot of things.
+The Notchain Minecraft server is not microservice or stateless, so the Minecraft client is not designed that way.
+That's why we have to change some things from the basic idea of microservices to SOA (service-oriented architecture).

 ### Stateless
 Important Information: Everything runs stateless.
 No states.
 Only the database knows something.